mox-opal/mox-opal.github.io/README.md

 Whilst presenting current public discourse through word clouds, the study also endeavours to construct a __Document-Term Matrix (DTM)__ based on the dataset.
 It further employs the __Naive Bayes algorithm__ to forecast potential future public opinions regarding climate change.

 ## Conclusion

 Most people agree that climate change is occurring.
 The opinions and actions of powerful entities—such as national leaders and international organisations—exert a significant influence on climate change.
 The study analysed comments across four distinct dimensions, consistently revealing the public's high reliance on external sources of information (such as “website” in media discourse, “study” in scientific discourse, and “president” in political discourse).
-This demonstrates that for the public to comprehend the realities of climate change, the ability to discern misinformation is particularly crucial.
+This demonstrates that for the public to comprehend the realities of climate change, the ability to discern misinfo rmation is particularly crucial.

 In terms of prediction using sentiments, the model's figures (low accuracy) indicate that emotions prove difficult to serve as an effective predictive factor for gauging people's future stance on a given matter.
 Concurrently, the model exhibits a greater bias towards analysing messages with sentiment scores = 2, indicating that climate change-related messages supported by verifiable evidence enable more precise analysis of shifts in public awareness concerning climate change.

+However, the study lacks geographical data pertaining to the publication of reviews (such as time and location), and some reviews exhibit repetitive arguments, potentially obscuring the situation from being as clear as it appears upon examination.
+Besides, as an open platform, social media is highly susceptible to the emergence of opinion-shaping or biased discourse.
+Personal factors such as commentators' backgrounds also prove difficult to systematise.
+It is recommended that future research should simultaneously compare different platforms or refine research designs through varied sampling methodologies.